 - Malt, malting processes and malt components in wort and beer and their role in beer quality with special focus on haze, foam and microbiological stability.
 The non-volatile components of beer and their origin in the biochemistry of malt, their modification by process decisions and their role in beer quality. - Technology of production of hops and hop products.
 Hop chemistry.
 Kettle boil. - The chemistry of hops and their measurement and the role of hop compounds in beer quality, including flavor, foam and stability.
-Brewing water and brewing calculations (e.g., for beer formulation and for adjustment of brewing water). - Yeast propagation and handling.
+Brewing water and brewing calculations (e.g., for beer formulation and for adjustment of brewing water). - "I had an amazing experience.
+The program has taught me so much and changed my future forever-in the best ways."

+Kyle Goody, South of North Brewing Co. - Yeast propagation and handling.
 Fermenters and technology of fermentation. - Biology of yeasts.
 Biochemistry of fermentation and fermentation kinetics.
 Production of beer flavor compounds.
 Beer maturation. - Yeast and fermentation: the yeast cell, fermentation and fermenter design, yeast physiology, normal and abnormal beer flavors and their relation to wort composition, beer quality and the brewing processes that produce them.
-Evaluation of yeast quality and amount and its relation to consistent fermentations. - Microbiology and sanitation.
+Evaluation of yeast quality and amount and its relation to consistent fermentations.

+- Microbiology and sanitation.
 Packaging and dispense.
 Brewery effluents. - Use of a microscope and haemocytometer for yeast count.
 Microbiological plating techniques on beers and worts.
 Standard analytical methods for alcohol, real extract, pH, color.
 Packaged beer headspace air, CO2 content, foam and haze stability.
 Tests on barley, malt and milled samples.
 Limited practical brewing on the UC pilot plant. - Wort production: the chemistry of carbohydrates.
 The spectrum of these compounds present in worts and beers and their origin and role in product quality.
 Extract yield and the variables that influence it (e.g., milling, mash thickness, mash temperature and solid-liquid separation).
-Wort stabilization and composition relative to yeast nutrition.

-- Maturation and finishing: the challenge of beer finishing for sale, especially maturation, clarification, carbonation, stabilization and their relation to raw materials and brewing processes.
+Wort stabilization and composition relative to yeast nutrition. - Maturation and finishing: the challenge of beer finishing for sale, especially maturation, clarification, carbonation, stabilization and their relation to raw materials and brewing processes.
 Influence of raw materials selection and brewing processes on beer quality, especially stability and finishing processes. - Finishing and filtration.
 Carbonation and stabilization of beers, beer analysis and quality control methods. - Sensory analysis of beers.